zio/zio/docs/overview/basic_concurrency.md

 Unlike operating system threads, fibers consume almost no memory, have growable and shrinkable stacks, don't waste resources blocking, and will be garbage collected automatically if they are inactive and unreachable.

-Fibers are scheduled by the ZIO runtime and will cooperatively yield to each other, which enables multitasking even when operating in a single-threaded environment (like Javascript, or even the JVM when configured with one thread).
+Fibers are scheduled by the ZIO runtime and will cooperatively yield to each other, which enables multitasking even when operating in a single-threaded environment (like JavaScript, or even the JVM when configured with one thread).

 All effects in ZIO are executed by _some_ fiber.
 If you did not create the fiber, then the fiber was created by some operation you are using (if the operation is concurrent or parallel), or by the runtime system.